Cloudxtreme/MagickaBBS/README.md

 If you want to install Magicka BBS, follow these steps.

-1. Ensure you have git, c compiler, sqlite-dev and gnu make
+1. Ensure you have git, c compiler, sqlite3-dev and gnu make

+   `sudo apt-get install build-essential libsqlite3-dev git`

+   will work on debian and debian derivatives like raspbian and ubuntu.
 2. Clone the repo `git clone https://github.com/apamment/MagickaBBS`
 3. Build JamLib